wbobeirne/eth-balance-checker/README.md

 </p>

-A smart contract and library pair that allows you to check for multiple ERC20 and Ether balances across multiple addresses in a single call.
+A smart contract and library pair that allows you to check for multiple ERC20 and Ether balances across multiple addresses in a single RPC call.

 ## Demo